Rs 6 lakh crore investor wealth wiped out as crude oil shock roils Sensex, Nifty

 Share Market LIVE: Sensex crashes over 1400 pts, Nifty below 15,900 amid weak global cues

-With brent crude oil price touching $130 per barrel today due to harsher sanctions on Russia, the recovery in the global economy post the Covid-19 pandemic is likely to be derailed.
+With brent crude oil price touching $130 per barrel overnight due to harsher sanctions on Russia, the recovery in the global economy post the Covid-19 pandemic is likely to be derailed.

 NSE VIX, the market's volatility index, rose 7.40% to 30.04 signalling heightened volatility in early trade.